 However, it’s appeal is more than just the story and illustrations.
 This book does what any great travel book for kids should do – check out the sculpture story below to see what that is.

-Make Way for Ducklings, the Sculpture
+Make Way for Ducklings, the Statue

 Yes.
 In 1987, the Make Way for Ducklings sculpture was installed in Boston Garden.
 This was 46 years after the book was first published.
 The reason the book is so cherished is explained above, it “has made the Boston Public Garden familiar to children throughout the world.”